 how can I find out more about the plans?

-We will be issuing a regular BEST Two-Tier Update newsletter to keep parents, staff and the wider community in both the Shefford and Stotfold and Biggleswade clusters informed about the latest developments.
+We publish a regular BEST Two-Tier Update newsletter to keep parents, staff and the wider community in both the Shefford and Stotfold and Biggleswade clusters informed about the latest developments.
 You can read and download copies of all issues below.

 On a more local level, our schools will also be keeping their pupils and families updated with regular tailored information.
 You can contact them directly via your usual channels with any specific queries.